 Ph.D., Industrial and Operations Systems, University of Michigan, 1994

-She is co-author of a groundbreaking textbook, "Healthcare Systems Engineeering," the author or co-author of 46 peer-reviewed journal publications, and the PI or co-PI on more than $2.5 million in research funding.
-She has advised four post-doctoral, 11 PhDs, and numerous other students and scholars.
+She is co-author of a ground-breaking textbook, Healthcare Systems Engineering; the author or co-author of more than 50 peer-reviewed journal publications; and the PI or co-PI on over $3.1 million in research funding.
+She has advised four post-doctoral, 13 Ph.D.s, and numerous other students and scholars.
 In addition, she has directed over 200 faculty and students on applied research projects in healthcare delivery that engaged AT&T, Highmark, Siemens, Verizon as well as several hospitals.

 Her work has been recognized by the American Society for Quality (ASQ) with the Feigenbaum Medal in 2004, with election as an ASQ Fellow in 2009, election to the International Academy for Quality in 2011 and with senior membership in the Institute of Industrial and Systems Engineering (IISE).
 She is a part of the leadership of the American Society of Mechanical Engineering (ASME) Executive Committee and was recently named as a Drexel University ELATE Fellow.
 Dr. Nembhard has also been active in mentoring women and underrepresented minorities in the academic institution and has served frequently for many programs to positively impact STEM education, equity and inclusion, and global learning.

 She has been at Oregon State since 2016.

 - “Reducing Cost Drivers in Total Joint Arthroplasty: Understanding Patient Readmission Risk and Supply Cost. ” *Swenson, E., Davis, C., Bastian, N. and Nembhard, H. B. Clinical Orthopaedics and Related Research, to appear.